ironkayman/RebisTheory/rebis_theory.md

 ##### Location of Firestorm Citadel

-Under this notion of relying on norse and irish mythology, we could can attempt to establish the location of the Firestorm Citadel - based on the proximity to the potentially volcanic mountains, while looking at presence of several kingdom and Vikings being involved into the conflict.
+Under this notion of relying on norse and irish mythology, we can attempt to establish the location of the Firestorm Citadel based on the proximity to the potentially volcanic mountains, while looking at presence of several kingdoms and Vikings being involved into the conflict.

-Among few medieval Irish castles, we consider Firestorm Citadel being a stand-in for Rock of Cashel, located in the city of Cashel in Kingdom of Munster near the Galtee Mountains.
+Among few medieval Irish castles, we consider Firestorm Citadel being potentially inspired by the Rock of Cashel, located in the city of Cashel in Kingdom of Munster near the Galtee Mountains.
 Kingdom was invaded by Uí Imair's army of pagan Vikings.
 Near it a certain mountain is located - Devil's Bit.

 According to the legend, the devil broke his teeth and spat the Rock of Cashel from his mouth to where it stands.
+The concept of a deity or a beast giving its fang or tooth, then for it being used is common, even of making it into a weapon, this concept is found across many myths.

-The concept of a deity or a beast giving its fang or tooth, making it into a weapon is found across many myths.
 Here we think of dragons' teeth in the context of western european legends, where teeth would hold symbolic meaning as well as being powerful artifacts.

 While this proposal does not completely suffice the setting of Almire, as the themes, found in relation to Devil's Bit does not seem to parallel ours, the general motif of broken teeth and devil is also found here as the [Fang of Vog](https://wiki.spiralknights.com/Fang_of_Vog), `a sword said to be created from the fang of the fire beast, Vog`.

 As it is alchemized from Almirian Seals, it might suggest its involvement with Lord Vanaduke, albeit the same Ancient Armor does not belong to this period of time despite being acquired for Almirian Seals, as we have discussed earlier.
+Yet, thw sword contains Vog's supposed idea of him both granting power through fire as well as that same fire being detrimental or shadowy even.

 Due to this we suggest __Vog being framed as a symbolic dragon perceived by the kingdom of Almire__ though accompanying it motifs.
 We will see further, that presence of Vog in this period of time might be [deeper](#blackened-shrine-and-magma-deity) than the mountain shrine alone Lord Vanaduke will find.